JosephChristenson/Mars-Project/README.md

 ![molain](./MolaInput.png)

-	This is the closest image I could find of that section of the map.
-For some reason it is much darker and much cleaner not to mention that it has more details.
+	This is an image of the entire map that I was given.
+You can see the section of the map that we used in our output on the middle right side.
+It is hard to see since there isn't much change in color for any of the chasms or craters.

 ![molaout](./MolaOut.png)

-	This is the output image that we have.
-As you can see where the EGM image had the elevation change at a certain level a black contour line was added.
-It is hard to see becase of how faint it is and the shadows that were in the image to begin with.
+	This is the output that we got from the program when we set the coordinates for that chasm. as you can see the lines show the change in elevation, although when i reviewed his example it had much more lines and lines that were far thicker and thus more visible than the ones we used.
+That may have been an aesthetic change that he made to make it easily seen.